Description

 • The maximum DrawDown over 5 years of Bitcoin is -76.6 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum DrawDown of -56.2 days is smaller, thus worse.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -35.3 days is smaller, thus worse.

 MaxDuration: